demosteveschmidt/techie-ws/README.md

-# techie-ws
+# Techie Workshop

-test ideas for the techie ws
+Test ideas for the technical workshop on April 21st

 ### General Notes